 Do you have a favorite photo from your own wedding?

-Well, it’s interesting because my wife, Sonia thinks they’re all awful!
+It's a kind of interesting story because my wife, Sonia, thinks they’re all awful!
 She jokes that I became a wedding photographer to make up for our terrible photos.
 She sometimes thinks of our service like a ministry: “Every family deserves beautiful wedding photos.”

 What makes some couples exceptionally easy to work with?